 1. Does your current ad sales management platform manage digital?

-Unless designed for digital, your ad sales solution is likely to be managing digital as print orders, which can mean a laborious booking process and workarounds for your team.
-For example, you may be creating separate orders just for one multi-channel order to include all the various ad formats, which takes more time and effort.
+Unless designed for digital, your ad sales solution is likely to be managing digital as print orders.
+This can mean a laborious booking process and workarounds for your team.
+For example, you may be creating separate orders just for one multi-channel order to include all the various ad formats.
+That takes more time and effort.
 Or calculating discounts is over complicated and off putting to a sales executive.
-You’ll want a platform that is built for both digital and print, and overcomes these issues, so it is worth updating your legacy system as soon as possible.
+You’ll want a platform that is built for both digital and print.
+It will overcome these issues, so it is worth updating your legacy system as soon as possible.

 2. Do you have an ad sales solution that can easily be adapted for new products and platforms?

 The future of digital is still unknown and new ad formats are being released on a regular basis.
-Look for a solution that can support new products & platforms and one that can evolve in line with your business with minimal effort.
+Look for a solution that can support new products & platforms.
+It needs to be one that can evolve in line with your business with minimal effort.

 3. Do you have a single view of your customer engagement?

 Solutions that are not integrated with your CRM inhibit the single customer view.
-With all your information in one system, teams have a 360 degree view on their customers and prospects, which can be leveraged for tailored sales and marketing activity.
+With all your information in one system, teams have a 360 degree view on their customers and prospects.
+Then they can leverage this for tailored sales and marketing activity.

 4. How do you manage your inventory for programmatic trading?

-With the proliferation of programmatic trading desks serving various brands and audiences, you’ll no doubt want to be working with multiple desks.
+With the proliferation of programmatic trading desks serving various brands and audiences, you’ll want to be working with multiple desks.
 By managing inventory centrally, third party systems can be automatically updated to reflect the latest available inventory.
-What’s more, your sales teams always know what’s available to sell at any one time without having to check with ad ops.
+What’s more, your sales teams know what’s available to sell at any time without having to check with ad ops.

 5. Are you paying for multiple licences for CRM and ad sales?